Does race matter in freelancing? I wasn’t sure myself when I first thought about starting this site, but then I started

 - Relationship with Employment: Black people are sold a unique narrative around the salvation and benefits in having a “good job”.
 This narrative persists even as the benefits of these jobs continue to disintegrate.
 (See: Thoughts on Black Labor)

 - Awareness: There are a lot of freelance stories being told out there.
-Unfortunately, very few are about Black freelancers and more people need to understand that this is a viable career option for us.
+Unfortunately, very few are about Black freelancers and more people need to understand that this is a viable career tool for us.
 You’ll easily run across an article or two that says something to the effect of “everybody knows SOMEBODY who freelances.”
-I don’t (I didn’t until I started).
-My friends didn’t (before me).
-I’ve also been told that people never knew freelancing was for people like us specifically because of the faces they saw being interviewed and featured.
+I didn’t until I started myself.
+Many of my friends didn’t (before me).
+I’ve also been told flat out by people that they never knew freelancing was for people like us specifically because of the faces they saw being interviewed and featured.

 - Powerful Path to Entrepreneurship: Freelance work exposes you not only to the real needs of businesses, but also the inner workings and trends within industries.
 It also naturally increases your professional network.
 Aspiring Internet entrepreneurs in particular should consider it as a simple form of “starter” entrepreneurship.
-(Learn more about the difference between different types of digital entrepreneurship here)
+(Learn more about the difference between different types of digital entrepreneurship here.)

 - Specific Opportunities: Black businesses exist around the world and deserve all the benefits that a robust freelance workforce offers.
 Unfortunately, their needs go almost completely ignored by much of the freelance world (in the West at least).
 There is opportunity for those willing to address Black business and consumer culture with respect, competence, dedication, and innovation.
 (Like content marketing in Black business spaces.)

 - Support for Individual Freelancers: Since this work model is less common in many of our communities, reactions to our choices and challenges from friends, family, and social circles can easily be less than positive.

 - Specific Challenges: Black freelancers, since most of us are entering freelancing from the already racialized spaces of work and education, face specific challenges around network-building, access to certain industries, and perception of our expertise.